Bluebird365/DSPortfolioProjects/README.md

 1. Postgresql queries to explore COVID-19 data from 2020 to 2021.
-This data file is used to create dashboard in Tableau - here https://public.tableau.com/app/profile/kalyan.mutyala/viz/COVIDDashboard_17077915439430/Dashboard1
+EV Sales data from 2010 - 2022.
+Take a look at the dashboards here https://public.tableau.com/app/profile/kalyan.mutyala/vizzes

 2. Housing Data from Nashville cleaned using SQL